Lakshmi Narasimha Temple, Dharmapuri

 Lakshmi Narasimha Temple is located in Dharmapuri town, Jagitial district, in Telangana, India.
 It is the abode of Narsimha Swamy, the fourth avatar of Vishnu, and his consort Devi Lakshmi.
 The place has garnered considerable crowd over the years.
 The temple was built during the reign of the Chalukyas, and later expanded by the Kakatiyas.

 Description

 The temple houses three forms of Narasimha.
 The first is in his natural seated posture.
 The second is the angry Ugra form with which he had destroyed the demon Hiranyakashipu.
-The third is the Saumya (peaceful) avatar of Balaji, similar to the one at Tirupati.
+The third is the Saumya (peaceful) avatar of Venkateswara, similar to the one at Tirupati.
 There is a small temple of Sri Venugopal as well, with Rukmini and Satyabhama.
 An idol of Yama, the lord of Dharma, stands at the entrance of the temple and the devotees are said to offer their first prayer to him when they come to Dharmapuri, and then to Lord Aanjaney Swamy, the Kshetra Swamy, and chief devotee of Vishnu.

 The temple will be renovated for 2027.